Trucking Cost per Mile Calculator: Free Spreadsheet

 The benefit is twofold.
 You’ll know what to charge to keep you in business, or, if your number isn’t competitive or where you want it, you have a tool to help you target where you can cut fleet expenses, short- or long-term.

-How do you calculate trucking cost per mile?
+How to calculate trucking cost per mile

 🚚 Ready to do your own calculations?
 Check out our free Trucking Cost Per Mile and Profit Calculator now.

-Using the trucking cost per mile spreadsheet
+How to use the trucking cost per mile spreadsheet